briannadoubt/Affirmate/README.md

 A place for things ❤️‍🔥

+## What is it

+An encrypted chat app, inspired by Signal's implementation of encryption, but much less securely implemented.
+Don't use this for anything serious unless you have experience with encryption and have a thorough system for vetting your stuff.

+But the system is all built purely in Swift.
+There's a Vapor server that stands up a mongo database, and a good start on a universal Swift chat app that syncs encrypted chats to other devices through CloudKit.

+Real-time chat features (including typing indicators and incoming messages when the app is open) are managed through a custom websocket connection.

+All in all, it was a big lift, and a fun project to work on!

 ## Set Up Server Development Environment

 In order to build and run the server locally you will need to pass in a variety of Arguments and Environment Variables.
 The Environment Variables are also reccomended on a production server as well, but this repo isn't there yet.